Table of Contents

-Claim a lifetime learning credit in the same year that you ae claiming a tuition and fees deduction for the same student.
+Claim a lifetime learning credit in the same year that you are claiming a tuition and fees deduction for the same student.

 Claim a lifetime learning credit based on the same expenses used to figure the tax-free portion of a distribution from a Coverdell education savings account (ESA) or qualified tuition program (QTP).
-See Coordination With American Opportunity and Lifetime Learning Credits in chapter 7, Coverdell Education Savings Account, and Coordination With American Opportunity and Lifetime Learning Credits in chapter 8, Qualified Tuition Program.
+See Coordination With American Opportunity and Lifetime Learning Credits in chapter 7 and Coordination With American Opportunity and Lifetime Learning Credits in chapter 8.

 Claim a credit based on qualified education expenses paid with tax-free educational assistance, such as a scholarship, grant, or assistance provided by an employer.
-See Adjustments to Qualified Education Expenses, next.
+See Adjustments to Qualified Education Expenses below.

 For each student, reduce the qualified education expenses paid by or on behalf of that student under the following rules.
 The result is the amount of adjusted qualified education expenses for each student.

-The tax-free part of scholarships and fellowships (see Tax-Free Scholarships and Fellowships in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions),
+The tax-free part of scholarships and fellowship grants (see Tax-Free Scholarships and Fellowship Grants in chapter 1);

-Veterans' educational assistance (see Veterans' Benefits in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions), and
+Veterans' educational assistance (see Veterans' Benefits in chapter 1); and

 Any other nontaxable (tax-free) payments (other than gifts or inheritances) received as educational assistance.

-Generally, any scholarship or fellowship is treated as tax free.
-However, a scholarship or fellowship is not treated as tax free to the extent the student includes it in gross income (if the student is required to file a tax return for the year the scholarship or fellowship is received) and either of the following is true.
+Generally, any scholarship or fellowship grant is treated as tax free.
+However, a scholarship or fellowship grant isn't treated as tax free to the extent the student includes it in gross income (the student may or may not be required to file a tax return for the year the scholarship or fellowship grant is received) and either of the following is true.

-The scholarship or fellowship (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions.
+The scholarship or fellowship grant (or any part of it) must be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1.

-The scholarship or fellowship (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions.
+The scholarship or fellowship grant (or any part of it) may be applied (by its terms) to expenses (such as room and board) other than qualified education expenses as defined in Qualified education expenses in chapter 1.

 A withdrawal from the student's personal savings.

-The use of the money is restricted, by the terms of the scholarship or fellowship, to costs of attendance (such as room and board) other than qualified education expenses, as defined in Qualified education expenses in chapter 1, Scholarships, Fellowships, Grants, and Tuition Reductions.
+The use of the money is restricted, by the terms of the scholarship or fellowship grant, to costs of attendance (such as room and board) other than qualified education expenses, as defined in Qualified education expenses in chapter 1.

 Example 1—No scholarship.

 Judy Green, who is unmarried, is taking courses at a public community college to be recertified to teach in public schools.
-Her AGI and her MAGI, for purposes of the credit, are $27,000.
-Judy takes the standard deduction of $5,950 and personal exemption of $3,800, reducing her AGI to taxable income of $17,250 and her tax before credits is $2,156.
-She claims no credits other than the lifetime learning credit.
-In July 2012 she paid $700 for the summer 2012 semester; in August 2012 she paid $1,900 for the fall 2012 semester; and in December 2012 she paid another $1,900 for the spring semester beginning in January 2013.
-Judy and the college meet all requirements for the lifetime learning tax credit.
-She can use all of the $4,500 tuition she paid in 2012 when figuring her 2012 lifetime learning credit.
-She claims a $900 lifetime learning credit and her tax after credits is $1,256.
+Her adjusted gross income (AGI) and her MAGI, for purposes of the credit, are $27,400.
+Judy claims the standard deduction of $6,300 and personal exemption of $4,000, resulting in taxable income of $17,100 and a tax liability before credits of $2,108.
+Judy claims no credits other than the lifetime learning credit.
+In July 2015, she paid $700 for the summer 2015 semester; in August 2015, she paid $1,900 for the fall 2015 semester; and in December 2015, she paid another $1,900 for the spring semester beginning in January 2016.
+Judy and the college meet all requirements for the lifetime learning credit.
+She can use all of the $4,500 tuition she paid in 2015 when figuring her 2015 lifetime learning credit.
+She claims a $900 lifetime learning credit and her tax liability after credits is $1,208.

 Example 2—Scholarship excluded from income.

 The facts are the same as in Example 1—No scholarship, except that Judy was awarded a $1,500 scholarship.
 Under the terms of her scholarship, it may be used to pay any educational expenses, including room and board.
-If Judy excludes the scholarship from income, she will be deemed (for purposes of computing her education credit) as having used the scholarship to pay for tuition, required fees, and course materials.
-Only $3,000 of the $4,500 tuition she paid in 2012 could be used when figuring her 2012 lifetime learning credit.
-Her lifetime learning credit would be reduced to $600 and her tax after credits would be $1,556.
+If Judy excludes the scholarship from income, she will be deemed (for purposes of figuring her education credit) to have applied the scholarship to pay for tuition, required fees, and course materials.
+Only $3,000 of the $4,500 tuition she paid in 2015 could be used when figuring her 2015 lifetime learning credit.
+Her lifetime learning credit would be reduced to $600 and her tax liability after credits would be $1,508.

 Example 3—Scholarship included in income.

 The facts are the same as in Example 2—Scholarship excluded from income.
-If, unlike Example 2, Judy includes the $1,500 scholarship in income, she will be deemed to have used the entire scholarship to pay for room and board.
-Judy's AGI will increase to $28,500, her taxable income would be $18,750, and her tax before credits would be $2,381.
+If, unlike Example 2, Judy includes the $1,500 scholarship in income, she will be deemed to have applied the entire scholarship to pay for room and board.
+Judy's AGI and MAGI would increase to $28,900, her taxable income would be $18,600, and her tax liability before credits would be $2,333.
 She would be able to use the $4,500 of adjusted qualified education expenses to figure her credit.
-Judy could claim a $900 lifetime learning credit and her tax after credits would be $1,481.
+Judy could claim a $900 lifetime learning credit and her tax liability after credits would be $1,433.

-Qualified education expenses do not include amounts paid for:
+Qualified education expenses don't include amounts paid for:

 Similar personal, living, or family expenses.